 - Availability of abundance of opportunities in the country: First and foremost, it is prudent to note that Germany is the largest European economy and one amongst the biggest in the world.
 It has historically been one of the technology leaders and proudly continues to hold the same stature.
 Currently the country has to offer around 8 million jobs that are available in various fields ranging from IT, STEM (Science, technology, Engineering, and mathematics), AI, Data Science, trades and crafts, etc. For more information, check out this blog.
-(Link for the other blog on different professions in demand to be inserted here).
 Its aging population and people delaying their debut in professional work has prompted the employers to look outside the country for appropriate skilled workers.
 The government of Germany has been very supportive to this move and has put in place appropriate laws that support foreign people looking to migrate to Germany for work.
 As foreigners it is a great opportunity to become a part of one of the most advanced countries of the world and make a life out of it all the while enjoying the best of its amenities.

 - Financial security: The average pay in Germany is much more when compared to other countries in general.
 The average minimum wage per hour stands at €12 which is roughly around Rs.1050 per hour as of October 2022.
 Taking that into account, 40 hours work week can end up making you over an average of 2k Euros or approximately 1.8 lakhs in a month.
 This is just a rough estimation of what the minimum salaries could look like for anyone in Germany.
 Along with good pay, job and financial security in Germany is very high.
 Smaller and bigger employers alike are secure to work for.
 To get a better picture, let’s peek into the annual average pay (this is before Tax and that tax is automatically deducted at 30-40%) for the most common jobs in 2021: